 Cold, clammy hands

 Some people are more prone to persistent anxiety than others.
-It tends to run in families, and it affects more younger people than older people.
+It tends to run in families, and it affects more younger people than older people, and more women than men.
 But no age, race, or gender is immune to anxiety problems.

 The good news is that the anxiety that’s disrupting your life can be treated.
+Check with your healthcare provider and rule out any physical problems that may be causing the anxiety symptoms.
+If an anxiety disorder is diagnosed seek mental healthcare.
+This is an illness and it can respond to treatment.
+Most types of anxiety disorders will respond to "talk therapy" and medicines.
 Working with your doctor or other healthcare provider, you can develop skills to help you cope with anxiety.
 You can also gain the perspective you need to overcome your fears.
 Note: Good sources of support or guidance can be found at your local hospital, mental health clinic, or an employee assistance program.

 If anxiety is wearing you down, here are some things you can do to cope: